 Top 6 Salesforce Alternatives & Competitors 2019

 In addition to these alternatives, small businesses should also consider the new Salesforce Essentials plan designed specifically for teams of up to 10 users.
-It includes many of the features of the classic version of Salesforce, at a price point that is accessible for small businesses.
-Users can manage leads, contacts, and deals, create workflows, and manage their sales pipeline for $25 per month, per user.
+It includes many of the features of the classic version of Salesforce, at a price that is accessible for small businesses.
+Users can manage leads, contacts, and deals, create workflows, and manage their sales pipeline for $25 per month, per user, for up to 10 users.
 Visit Salesforce for more information.

 How We Evaluated These Salesforce Alternatives